 Someone who falls into a Romantic style is sexy, glamourous and ‘grown-up’.

 Think Marilyn Monroe or Liz Taylor.
 It can be an exaggerated look like a Disney Princess or in an understated way like Audrey Hepburn.

 There is a sexy elegance about the Romantic style, a glamour.
 Liz Taylor is a perfect example of this.

 It is also a ‘less is more’ look with a simple diamond or cubic zirconia pendant or more extravagant with big, sparkling jewels.
 But sparkly all the same.

 The lines in the design are soft, rounded and smooth, no hard or sharp lines.

 Pearls are a great choice for the ‘Romantic’ lady.
 From the more traditional stud or drop pearl earrings to a single, freshwater pearl pendant.

 Diamonds or cubic zirconia for a little added sparkle are also perfect for this style.

-A Romantic’s look can also be sparkly – both dainty little sparkles to big chunky necklaces with large dazzling stones (remember some of those pieces that Elizabeth Taylor wore?).
+A Romantic’s look can also be very sparkly – both dainty little sparkles to big chunky necklaces with large dazzling stones (remember some of those pieces that Elizabeth Taylor wore?).